ritalxx/pe/README.md

-# Solving The Probability of Evidence Problem
+# Solving the Probability of Evidence Problem

 ## How to compile